SamouchH/Credit-Card-Attrition/README.md

 ## Conclusions and Recommendations
 The analysis indicates that transaction behavior and revolving balance are critical in predicting customer churn.
 The bank should focus on these areas to develop targeted retention strategies.

+## Further Reading
+For more insights and a detailed walkthrough of this project, you can read my article on Medium: https://medium.com/@samoucheharoune/credit-card-attrition-0e02d61215ac

 ## Next Steps
 Further work could explore:
 - More advanced feature engineering techniques